YolandaXiao/AZtools/README.md

 #### Testing the application:
 Go to `localhost:8092` in your browser

-1a) Upload any number of PDFs of total size <= 1 GB
-OR
-1b) Enter a PMC ID of a work in PubMed Central
+1) a: Upload any number of PDFs of total size <= 1 GB.
+OR b: Enter a PMC ID of a work in PubMed Central
 2) Click Submit and wait for JSON response

 Email a PDF to the email address you specified in `Globs.java` (instruction #4 in the 'Developers' section) and wait for a response.